Miss Independent (Ne-Yo song): Remix: "She Got Her Own" (Miss Independent Part 2)

 The official remix entitled "She Got Her Own" (Miss Independent Part 2) was released as a single for both Ne-Yo and singer/actor Jamie Foxx and features rapper Fabolous.
 It is available as a bonus track in Japan and the pre-order of Year of the Gentleman in the UK iTunes Store.
-The song was also featured on Foxx's album, Intuition and was released as the second single from the album on December 14, 2008.
+The song was also featured on Foxx's album, Intuition, as its second single on December 14, 2008.
 It samples the 1979 song "My Baby Understands" by Donna Summer.